Debutante: United Kingdom

-In early modern times, marriage in the UK was an economic transaction that required a dowry for the woman, who would not inherit her father's estate.
+In early modern times, high-status marriage in the UK was accompanied with an economic transaction that required a dowry for the woman, who would not inherit her father's estate.
 The Protestant Reformation eliminated convents where less desirable daughters could be sent and avoid the expense of buying a desirable husband.
 To more efficiently match unmarried women of relatively high-status families to eligible bachelors, Queen Elizabeth I established the tradition of summoning them for formal presentation to the British monarch.

 In 1780, King George III organized the first Queen Charlotte's Ball at the Court of St James's in honour of his wife's birthday and to counter criticism that the couple was too frugal.
 This began the tradition of the British social season beginning with presentation of debutantes at royal court.

 In the Victorian era, those who wanted to be presented at court required a former debutante, i.e. a lady who had previously been presented to the sovereign, to apply on their behalf for permission.
 Such recommendations were often made by the mother of a young woman, or her mother-in-law if she was married.
 As eligibility expanded beyond British nobles, wealthy American families would sometimes pay British noblewomen to allow their daughters to become debutantes in the UK.
 If the application was accepted, they would be sent a royal summons from the Lord Chamberlain to attend the presentation on a certain day.
 According to Debrett's, the proceedings on that day always started at 10 am.
 In addition to debutantes, older women, and married women who had not previously been presented, could be presented at court.

 On the day of the court presentation, the debutante and her sponsor would be announced, the debutante would curtsy to the monarch, and she would leave without turning her back.